Braves vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ozzie Albies and the Atlanta Braves will try to defeat Pete Alonso and the New York Mets at Citi Field on Saturday at 4:05 PM ET.
+Spencer Strider and the Atlanta Braves will hit the field against the New York Mets and projected starter Tylor Megill on Sunday at Citi Field.

-The Braves are favored in this one, at -175, while the underdog Mets have +145 odds to win.
-A 7.5-run over/under is set for the matchup.
+Oddsmakers list the Braves as -185 favorites on the moneyline, while giving the underdog Mets +150 moneyline odds.
+The total for the contest has been listed at 7.5 runs.

 Rep your team with officially licensed Bravesgear!
 Head to Fanatics to find jerseys, shirts, and much more.